Cultural Differences between Spain and the United States – 4 more things I’ve noticed

 Left cheek, then right.

 For some reason, when you come back to work after the New Year, it’s necessary to kiss everyone you know, even if you don’t generally do so.
+And even if it’s April, you should wish a hearty Happy New Year to anyone you haven’t seen since last December.

-We have no food culture
+In the US, we have no food culture

 When I first arrived, years ago, I was still on the American schedule of eating dinner at 6 o’clock.